 As part of the review, the depositor identified the Rule 193 Information to be covered and identified the review procedures for each portion of the Rule 193 Information.
 Descriptions consisting of factual information were reviewed and approved by the depositor's and CNH Capital America LLC's senior management in charge of securitization to ensure the accuracy of such descriptions.
-The depositor consulted with internal counsel of CNH Capital America LLC in connection with a review of the Rule 193 Information consisting of descriptions of the transaction documents and confirmed that Rule 193 Information consisting of descriptions of portions of the transaction documents had been compared to the related transaction documents to ensure the descriptions were accurate.
-The depositor also consulted with internal counsel of CNH Capital America LLC, as well as external counsel, with respect to the description of the legal and regulatory provisions that may materially and adversely affect the performance of the receivables or payments on the notes.
+The depositor consulted with internal counsel of CNH Capital America LLC in connection with a review of the Rule 193 Information consisting of descriptions of the transaction documents and confirmed that Rule 193 Information consisting of descriptions of ensure the accuracy of securitization documents had been compared to the related transaction documents to ensure the descriptions were accurate.
+The depositor also consulted with internal counsel of

+CNH Capital America LLC, as well as external counsel, with respect to the description of the legal and regulatory provisions that may materially and adversely affect the performance of the receivables or payments on the notes.

 In addition, the depositor, with the assistance of CNH Capital America LLC, also performed a review of the receivables in the pool to confirm that those receivables satisfied the criteria set forth in the fourth paragraph under "The Receivables Pool" in this prospectus supplement and in the first paragraph under "Pool Assets-Selection Process" in the accompanying prospectus.
-The first aspect of that review was performed by members of the depositor's and CNH Capital America LLC's securitization groups and involved applying systemic and manual filters to the pool data tape, which is an electronic record prepared by the depositor and CNH Capital America LLC which includes certain attributes of the receivables, and then comparing that data against a checklist containing all pool selection criteria as defined in the relevant transaction documents.
+The first aspect of that review was performed by members of the depositor's and CNH Capital America LLC's securitization groups and involved applying automated and manual filters to the pool data tape, which is an electronic record prepared by the depositor and CNH Capital America LLC that includes certain attributes of the receivables, and then comparing that data against a checklist containing all pool selection criteria as defined in the relevant transaction documents.
 The purpose of this component of the overall review was to test whether the receivables in the pool conformed to pool selection criteria in all material aspects as described in the first sentence of this paragraph, as well as criteria set forth in the relevant transaction documents.
 The second aspect of the review tested the accuracy of the individual receivables data contained in the data tape.
-For this part of the review, the depositor and CNH Capital America LLC selected a random sample of 184 receivable files to confirm certain data points such as APR, equipment type and origination date conformed to the applicable information on the data tape.
+For this part of the review, the depositor and CNH Capital America LLC selected a random sample of at least 184 receivable files from a larger pool (15,629 total receivables) of which this pool is a subset to confirm certain data points such as APR, equipment type and origination date conformed to the applicable information on the data tape.
 While certain discrepancies were discovered where the data set forth in the data tape did not match the appropriate point on the corresponding receivable file, the depositor determined the scope and frequency of those discrepancies to be immaterial.